Guidance and information on Newly Qualified Teacher induction within Kensington and Chelsea and Westminster City Council

 The Appropriate Body makes the final decision as to whether the NQT has achieved the standards required, and has accordingly satisfactorily completed the induction period, drawing on the recommendation of the headteacher/ principal.

 In order to undertake induction and meet the relevant Teaching Standards, a NQT must be employed for at least one term, and in a role which will allow them to demonstrate the required knowledge and professional skills.

-The duration of the statutory induction period is three terms.
-A reduced induction may be possible in particular circumstances, usually only considered where there is substantial and relevant experience, and must be approved in advance of induction commencing.
+The duration of the statutory induction period is currently three terms (this will change for new NQT starters in September 2021 with the introduction of the Early Career Framework and the new two year induction).
+A reduced induction may be possible in particular circumstances, usually only considered where there is substantial and relevant experience, and must be agreed by the Appropriate Body in advance of induction commencing.

 To register an NQT for induction, or if you have any questions about the registration process or would like a copy of the NQT Service Level Agreement (SLA), please contact firstname.lastname@example.org.